 Essential tremor is a neurological (nervous system) disorder which causes involuntary shaking or trembling of particular parts of the body, usually the head and hands.
 Sometimes the voice is affected, making it sound shaky.

 The tremors typically worsen when the hands are being used (kinetic or intention tremor), and reduce significantly or stop altogether when the hands are resting.
-For some people, the condition worsens if they hold their bodies in certain positions (postural tremor).
+For some people, the condition worsens if they hold their bodies in certain positions (postural or intention tremor).

 Generally speaking, essential tremor gradually gets worse over time and with advancing age.
-The cause is unknown and there is no cure, although drugs and surgery may help.
+The cause is unknown and there is no cure, although medication and surgery may help.
 Older people are most susceptible, but anyone of any age can develop essential tremor – a person can even be born with it.
 Essential tremor and Parkinson’s disease are different disorders.

 Symptoms of essential tremor